-- People with chronic liver disease, such as fatty liver disease, alcoholic liver disease, and hepatitis B or hepatitis C
+- Persons with chronic liver disease, such as fatty liver disease, alcoholic liver disease, and hepatitis B or hepatitis C.

 - People who are treated with clotting factor drugs.

-The HAV vaccine is very effective.
-More than 99 percent of people who are vaccinated develop immunity against the virus and will never get HAV even if they are exposed to it.
+The hepatitis A vaccine is very effective.
+More than 99 percent of people who are vaccinated develop immunity against the virus and will never get hep A even if they are exposed to it.